top of page

 Islamic psychology serves as a foundational framework for Maryam Tree Center’s work.
 Psychological well-being is understood as a multidimensional process shaped by moral, spiritual, emotional, social, and environmental influences, including the institutional environments that structure daily life and determine access to care and support.

-The Center engages classical and contemporary Islamic scholarship, including the work of Ibn Sina, Ibn Arabi, and Ibn al-Qayyim, alongside modern psychological research.
+The Center engages classical and contemporary Islamic scholarship, including the work of Ibn Taymiyyah, Ibn Sina, Ibn Arabi, and Ibn al-Qayyim, alongside modern psychological theories and research.
 This integration contributes faith-informed perspectives to broader psychological and public health discourse while maintaining methodological rigor and a strong focus on structural determinants of well-being.

 The Center’s work focuses on identifying patterns of accountability, inefficiency, and harm within institutional systems, with particular attention to how policies, system structure, and resource distribution impact vulnerable and underserved populations.
 Through empirical research, data analysis, and applied behavioral frameworks, the Center evaluates how systems either support or undermine psychological stability, treatment engagement, and health equity.